 Another important tool to equip your developers with is a software composition analysis (SCA) tool.
 Developers aren’t going to stop using open source components any time soon, and it’s crucial that they’re staying on top of all of the most recent open source vulnerabilities that have been discovered.
 If they happen to be using an insecure component from a vulnerable library, it could mean bad news for your organization if a cyberattacker attempts to exploit it.
 Veracode Software Composition Analysis alerts your developers of all of the new vulnerabilities that hit the news, and tells them if they’re using the vulnerable component so that they can go in and remediate the vulnerability as soon as possible.

 Beyond tools, organizations can adopt practices like red team exercises to put their developers in the role of an attacker.
 Learning about hacking techniques will help change their mindsets to think about how an attacker might try to penetrate their code, and they’ll keep that in mind as they design applications down the road.
 Assigning developer security champions puts a security advocate on your product team, without having to convince all of your developers individually to devote themselves to security.
 A security champion can act as a liaison between your security team and developers, and they can help convey security priorities to their colleagues.

 Developers are one of your first lines of defense against a potential cyberattack, and with applications being the most frequent attack vector for companies, getting your development teams to start coding securely should be priority number one.
 Developers may be responsible for application security, but security professionals need to actively work with them and make sure they have the tools they need to execute the task.
-Check out Forrester’s April 2019 report, “Show, Don’t Tell, Your Developers How To Write Secure Code,” and get on the path towards creating more secure code.
+To learn more about secure coding, check out our video, You Can't Scan Your Way to Secure Code.